aka: The Joffrey

 - Prince Naveen in The Princess and the Frog had gotten to the point that even his PARENTS didn't want to deal with him, before hopping around in the Bayou and the love of a good woman/frog changed his life.
 He's nicer than most Royal Brats, though, with elements of Sheltered Aristocrat.

-- Another Disney example is The Lion King.
-Simba initially believes being a king means that he can do whatever he wants.
+- The Lion King.
+Simba, being an adorable little cub and an heir to King Mufasa, initially believes being a king means that he can do whatever he wants.
 By the time he finally does become king, he's gone through enough Character Development to know how to be a proper one.
-Scar, meanwhile, has no such development and does a poor job.
+King's brother Scar, meanwhile, has no such development and does a poor job.

 Films — Live-Action